Algorithmic Complexity for Short Binary Strings Applied to Psychology: A Primer: Algorithmic complexity

-The significance of this theorem lies in the fact that $m(s)$ can be seen as the probability that a universal prefix-free UTM $U$ output $s$.
-The coding theorem provides a means to overcome the impossibility of computing $C(s)$ for short strings, given that one can evaluate $C_U(s)$ by calculating $\log_2(m(s))$, using a very natural UTM defined by a lexicographical enumeration of programs (programs enumerated by length).
-This idea has already been suggested by Delahaye and Zenil \cite{Delahaye07} as a means of estimating $C(s)$ using $m(s)$ as an alternative to the approximation of $C(s)$ by compression means.
-To this end, they sampled the space of all possible Turing machines up to a certain size (2 symbols and 4 states).
-Given the result obtained by Turing mentioned above, enumerating all possible Turing machines and running them one by one is equivalent to using a single universal Turing machine and running it program by program.
+The Coding theorem offers an alternative for approximating $C(s)$, given that one can evaluate $C_U(s)$ by calculating $\log_2(m(s))$.
+This idea--the use of the Coding theorem as an alternative to compression algorithms as a means of estimating $C(s)$--has already been suggested by Delahaye and Zenil (2007).
+To this end, they sampled the space of all Turing machines up to a certain size (2 symbols and 4 states) from which a frequency distribution of the outputs generated by these machines was produced.
 We denote by $D(n)$ the probability distribution of all 2-symbol $n$-state Turing machines.
-In other words, $D(n)$ provides the production frequency of a string $s$ among all 2-symbol $n$-state TM.
+In other words, $D(n)$ provides the production frequency of a string $s$, taking into account all 2-symbol $n$-state TMs.
 A string is counted in $D(n)$ if it is the output of a Turing machine, i.e. the content of the contiguous cells on the machine tape which the head has gone through before halting.